Roland29/aws-certification/saa-c03/storage-extras/README.md

 -
 - Windows file server
 - Lustre
+  - easy and cost-effective to launch and run the world’s most popular high-performance file system
+  - transparently presents S3 objects as files and allows you to write changed data back to S3
   - HPC (High Performance computing)
   - Seamless integration with S3
   - Scratch file system